meyburdj/concept_bot_filter/README.md

 What was the influence of World War one on World War Two?
 </student's question>
 ```
-This prompt makes use of the educational strategy of scaffolding to direct the ai responses to breakdown the question into component concepts, instruct on the first concept, assess for mastery of that concept and reinforce or continue depending on the student’s response.

-It handles happy conversational pathways quite well.
+The raw chatGPT prompt handles happy conversational pathways quite well.
 If a student asks a question rooted in fact within the teacher’s domain, the teacher responds as intended.

 Examples of happy paths:
 World History